-Other assets include debt issuance costs of approximately \$3,606,000 and \$3,819,000 at September 30, 2011 and 2010, respectively.
-These amounts include costs capitalized in connection with the issuance of the Series 2003 A and B and Series 2006 bonds (see note 7).
+Other assets include debt issuance costs of approximately \$3,414,000 and \$3,606,000 as of September 30, 2012 and 2011, respectively.
+These amounts include costs capitalized in connection with the issuance of the Series 2003 A and B and Series 2006 bonds (note 7).
 Debt issuance costs incurred as part of the Series 2003 A and B bonds are amortized over the term of the related debt using the straight-line method, which approximates the effective interest method, and are included as a component of interest expense.
 Debt issuance costs incurred as part of the issuance of the Series 2006 bonds are amortized using the effective interest method and are included as a component of interest expense.
-The debt issuance costs are net of accumulated amortization of approximately \$1,452,000 and \$1,239,000 at September 30, 2011 and 2010, respectively.
+The debt issuance costs are net of accumulated amortization of approximately \$1,659,000 and \$1,452,000 as of September 30, 2012 and 2011, respectively.